Government and Public Services

 Comparatively few formal opportunities exist for working in the government services during the vacations.

-The Cabinet Office runs the Summer Internship Programme (SIP).
-Applications are made very early - likely to close in early November! - because they are made during the same application window as the Fast Stream.
+The civil service runs the Summer Internship Programme (SIP) for students from lower socio-economic backgrounds.
+Applications are usually made during the same application window as the Fast Stream but please check the website.
 The SIP will usually be a 6-8 week work placement in a government department.
-Participants will also receive selection skills support for other applications and can receive the Fast Pass for quicker Fast Stream selection (Fast Pass candidates skip the initial online selection stages and receive a direct invitation to the FSAC).
-The SIP is open only to undergraduates in the final 2 years of their degree, and STEM students in particular are encouraged to apply.
+Participants will also receive selection skills support for other applications and if successful can receive the Fast Pass for quicker Fast Stream selection (Fast Pass candidates may be invited to skip the initial online selection stages and receive a direct invitation to the FSAC).

 There are also some specific bursary schemes that students can apply for, which include training or work experience in the summer vacation.
 Check the selection and eligibility criteria for individual schemes that you are interested in.
 For example, engineering students with an interest in a career with the Ministry of Defence (MOD) are eligible for the DESG Sponsorship Scheme (DESG).
 This provides paid summer work placements (within MOD establishments) and sponsorship of at least £3000 each year of study.